How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Validation-Based Tuning of Unlearning Hyperparameters

 \subsection{Unlearning Goals}

-Motivated by \cite{unbounded_MUL}, we consider two \textbf{unlearning goals}: \begin{itemize} \item \textbf{Privacy of unlearned data}: Unlearning supports users' ``right to be forgotten'' by enabling removal of specific examples from a model's training dataset.
-When the unlearning goal is to preserve privacy of unlearned examples, the unlearned model should ideally have its forget error as close as possible to its forget test error; a larger discrepancy between these two errors increases the unlearned model vulnerability to membership inference attacks (MIAs) and could potentially expose private information.
-In in addition to this error-based analysis of MIA vulnerability, in Appendix \ref{appendix:subsec:Membership Inference Attack (MIA) Methodology} we show our results with privacy level measured by the accuracy of a MIA method from \cite{forggeting_outside_the_box,unbounded_MUL}.
+Motivated by \cite{unbounded_MUL}, we consider two \textbf{unlearning goals}: \paragraph{Privacy of unlearned data:} Unlearning supports users' ``right to be forgotten'' by enabling removal of specific examples from a model's training dataset.
+When the unlearning goal is to preserve privacy of unlearned examples, the unlearned model should be minimally vulnerable to membership inference attacks (MIAs) that try to identify unlearned examples (which could potentially expose private information).
+MIA usually works by identifying if a property (such as loss value) of an examined example is statistically more likely to be of an unlearned training example or not.
+Better privacy of unlearned examples in the sense of loss-based MIA implies that the unlearned model should ideally have its forget loss distribution as close as possible to its forget-test\footnote{The forget-test data is test data only from classes that have examples to unlearn in the forget set.} loss distribution; a larger discrepancy between these two loss distributions increases the unlearned model vulnerability to MIA.
+The MIA accuracy represents the success rate of the attack in distinguishing the unlearned forget set examples from forget-test examples.
+This measures the extent to which the forget set examples can be identified as members or non-members of the training set based on their loss values. \textbf{Best privacy corresponds to MIA score of 0.5}.
+We use the loss-based MIA principles from \cite{forggeting_outside_the_box,unbounded_MUL}; more details are available in Appendix \ref{appendix:subsec:Membership Inference Attack (MIA) Methodology}.